 Tire Pressure Basics

 Here is where the problem begins, you can’t just set it and forget it.
-Road conditions and temperatures play a big role in the tires performance, and safety For every 10 degrees Fahrenheit change in ambient temperature, your tire’s inflation pressure will change by about 1 psi.
+Road conditions and temperatures play a significant role in the tire’s performance and safety.
+For every 10 degrees Fahrenheit change in ambient temperature, your tire’s inflation pressure will change by about 1 psi.
 It will go down with lower temps, and up with higher temps.
-The typical difference between summer and winter temperatures is about 50 degrees F. – which results in a loss of about 5-psi and will sacrifice handling, traction, durability, fun, and safety.
+The typical difference between summer and winter temperatures is about 50 degrees F. – which results in a loss of about 5-psi and will sacrifice handling, traction, durability, and safety.

 The Proper tire Pressure?

 How can you determine the proper tire pressure?
-In a simple phrase “ It’s not easy”.
+In a simple phrase “ It’s not easy.”
 Go by what the tire manufacturer recommends.
-The tire type, the load on the tire, and environmental conditions, determines the proper tire pressure.
+The tire type, the load on the tire, and environmental conditions determine the proper tire pressure.
 As mentioned above the condition that is literally deadly is low tire pressure combined with a heavy load on the tire.

 If you are not mathematically challenged, I suggest a simple procedure that can compute the weight on each tire.